-As mentioned in Priority 4, more PP pupils are now participating in afterschool activities and a larger majority of children have attended an out-of-school experience - showing a willingness to join in other activities outside of the school day and conveying a more positive sense of wellbeing.
+More PP pupils are now participating in afterschool activities and a larger majority of children have attended an out-of-school experience - showing a willingness to join in other activities outside of the school day and conveying a more positive sense of wellbeing.

-Wrap-around care, included breakfast club and afterschool club, is also fully funded for PPG pupils.
-59% of pupils use this offer.
+Wrap-around care, included breakfast club and afterschool clubs, are also fully funded for PPG pupils.
+66% use of PP pupils attend breakfast club, whilst 45% of pupils use this offer.
+Collectively, 82% of our PP pupils access our wrap-around care.